 All information on this page and throughout the website of Butterfly Dreams Abuse Recovery is protected under official copyright laws.
 This information is for your reading and informational purposes only.
 Thank you, Patricia A. McKnight

 What is Child Abuse?
 According to World English Dictionary; child abuse is a non-accidental injury, physical, sexual, or emotional ill-treatment, or neglect of a child especially by those entrusted with its care.

 Indeed there is much to be taken from this shared meaning of child abuse.
-Sadly, according to the National Child Abuse and Neglect Data Systems, in 2011 a shocking 91.1% of all Child Maltreatment Reports into our country's Child Protective Services was committed by the parent,parental partner, or other immediate family of that child.
+Sadly, according to the National Child Abuse and Neglect Data Systems, in 2011 a shocking 95.4% of all Child Maltreatment Reports into our country's Child Protective Services was committed by the parent,parental partner, or other immediate family of that child.
 The difficulty with this is that when a child is taught to "trust and respect" they can be easily manipulated by that person and will often remain silent, applying reasoning or their own misguided fault, when that person violates or harms them in some way.
 The child is forced to accept the cruelty against them by this person simply because our society, for generations, has taught our children not to speak against these persons.
 It is only by empowering your child with trust in their own voice and belief in their value as a human being; along with teaching their fundamental basic rights to BE SAFE; free from harm and free from fear within their homes, these steps are the greatest learning guides we can hope they absorb.